ian-dudderar/brent/README.txt

 Open terminal, navigate to the folder you'd like your project to live in.
 Create an app.py file in the directory.
-To set up virtual environment directory: run the command python -m venv {enter enviornment name} to set up your virtual environment.
+To set up virtual environment: run the command python -m venv {enter enviornment name} to set up your virtual environment.
+To activate the virtual environment, cd into the new environment.
+Then run the command \Scripts\activate.
+Now return back to the projects main directory.
 Then, ctrl+shift+p and search for Python: Select interpreter.
 Select the virutal environment you created.
-Doing so will allow your IDE to automatically actiavate and use your venv To install any packages, use the command pip i {package name} in the terminal
+Doing so will allow your IDE to automatically actiavate and use your venv To install any packages, use the command pip install {package name} in the terminal

 To view any installed packages, run the command pip list